OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

   default: 1.0

   <p>size of the flakes.
-Apparent flake size may vary based on how much the flake spheres intersect the surface<\p>
+Apparent flake size may vary based on how much the flake spheres intersect the surface</p>

   <h3>glitter_size_B</h3>